Second-order Asymptotic Analysis of Tail Probabilities of Bidimensional Randomly Weighted Sums: Introduction

-The tail behavior of a loss variable or distribution, often interpreted as the ruin probability, is one of the central topics in actuarial research.
-To motivate our study, a classic discrete-time model involving financial and insurance risks is stated as follows.
-There are $n \in \N$ periods in total.
-Within the period $i = 1, \cdots, n$, we denote by the real-valued primary random vectors $\(X_i,Y_i\)$ the insurer’s net losses (the total claim amounts minus the total premiums) from two different business lines; the positive random weights vectors $\(R_i,\widetilde{R}_i\)$ denote the stochastic discount factors during period $i-1$ to period $i$.
-The random vectors $\{\(X_i,Y_i\),i\in\N\}$ represent insurance risks, and $\Big\{\(R_i,\widetilde{R}_i\),i\in\N\Big\}$ represent financial risks (\cite{nyrhinen1999ruin,nyrhinen2001finite}).
-In this setup, the bidimensional stochastic discounted value of aggregate net losses up to time $n$ can be characterized by
+Next, as a motivating application of Eq. \eqref{eq:sum}, we introduce a concrete and widely-recognized bidimensional discrete-time risk model \eqref{eq:U} in insurance.
+Within the period $i = 1, \cdots, n$, we denote by the real-valued primary random vectors $\(X_i,Y_i\)$ the net losses of the insurer (the total amount of the claims minus the total premiums) from two different business lines; the positive random weight vectors $(R_i,\widetilde{R}_i)$ denote the stochastic discount factors during period $i-1$ to period $i$.
+The random vectors $\{(X_i,Y_i):i\in\N\}$ represent insurance risks, and $\{(R_i,\widetilde{R}_i):i\in\N\}$ represent financial risks (\cite{nyrhinen1999ruin,nyrhinen2001finite}).
+In this setup, the bidimensional stochastic discounted value of the aggregate net losses up to time $n$ can be characterized by